AqwamCreates/DataPredict-Neural/docs/Tutorials/SavingAndLoadingModelWeights.md

 In order to save the weights from Containers, we first need to call the getWeightTensorArray() function.

-To load a weightTensorArray, all you need to do is to call the setWeightTensorArray() function on our weight block.

 ```lua

 local savedWeightTensorArray = Sequential:getWeightTensorArray()